cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

 First, you need to install the custom type into CloudFomation.
 See the [installation guide](./docs/installation-guide.md) documentation.

-Once done, you can use the new type in CloudFormation template.
+Once done, you can use Terraform in CloudFormation templates by specifying the type `Cloudsoft::Terraform::Infrastructure`.
 For example:

 ```
 AWSTemplateFormatVersion: 2010-09-09